ssardina/pynbl/README.md

 ### Date and venue information

-The _date_ and _venue_ of a game is not part of the JSON data, so it is scraped from HTML pages (via [request](https://requests.readthedocs.io/en/latest/) and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) Python packages) using links of this form:
+The _date_ and _venue_ of a game is not part of the JSON data, so it is scraped from HTML pages (via [request](https://requests.readthedocs.io/en/latest/) and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) Python packages, at the Firefox [geckodriver](https://github.com/mozilla/geckodriver)) using links of this form:

 https://fibalivestats.dcd.shared.geniussports.com/u/NBL/1976446/